JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

             // ...
             commonMain.dependencies {
                 // ...
-                implementation(npm("@js-joda/timezone", "2.22.0"))
+                implementation(npm("@js-joda/timezone", "2.25.1"))
             }
         }
     }

     ```

-    Adding the dependency to the `commonMain` source set makes the library available both to the `wasmJs` and `js` targets.
+    Adding the dependency to the `webMain` source set makes the library available both to the `wasmJs` and `js` targets.

-3. Once the dependency is added, accept the IDE suggestion to sync the Gradle configuration
+4. Once the dependency is added, accept the IDE suggestion to sync the Gradle configuration
    or press double **Shift** and execute the **Sync Project with Gradle Files** command.

-4. In the **Terminal** tool window, run the following command to ensure that the `yarn.lock` file is updated with the latest dependency versions:
+5. In the **Terminal** tool window, run the following command to ensure that the `yarn.lock` file is updated with the latest dependency versions:

     ```shell
     ./gradlew kotlinUpgradeYarnLock kotlinWasmUpgradeYarnLock
     ```

-5. In the `webApp/src/webMain/kotlin/.../main.kt` file, use the `@JsModule` annotation to import the `js-joda` npm package:
+6. In the `webApp/src/webMain/kotlin/.../main.kt` file, use the `@JsModule` annotation to import the `js-joda` npm package:

     ```kotlin
     import androidx.compose.ui.ExperimentalComposeUiApi